#amwriting Savage Children

 Part coming of age, part social commentary, part exposé on the activities of government agencies told through metaphor.
 When you don’t let your circumstances define you, you are capable of incredible things, or dangerous things.

-Savage Children reflects a microcosm of the conditions prevalent in our society today.
+Savage Children reflects a microcosm of the complex conditions prevalent in our society today.